NYU SPS · May 2026 Prepared by Erin Callihan

 Prospective Grad

-Tisch Center of Hospitality surfaces well with industry context.
+The Hospitality program surfaces well with industry context.

 ⚠ Mixed